cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 1. `TraverseGuardedFilesWithFilter`
 1. `TraverseSearchFilesWithFilter`

-These functions behave exactly like their non-filtered counterparts, however, they take one extra (optional) [FCakeSettingsExtFilter](special-types/settings.md#fcakesettingsextfilter) settings struct.
-These settings control how the filter should be used to select which files to visit.

-Unless you have changed the [default policy values](policies.md#default-policy-values) manually, the default behavior of the extension filter is to select any files whose file extensions are in the extension filter set.
+These functions add parameters in addition to the standard parameter list for that iteration style.
+These parameters allow us to control how the extension filter should be used to select which files to visit during the traversal operation.
+The default behavior of a filtered traversal is to visit any files whose file extensions are in the extension filter set.
 Let's start with a basic example: we'll use the filter to visit only `.txt` files in a directory and read the text data.
 Since we're using a file IO operation during each traversal step, we should use a guarded traversal so we can respond to errors.

 === "C++"
+	The native filtered traversal functions take one extra (optional) [FCakeSettingsExtFilter](/core-api/special-types/settings/#fcakesettingsextfilter) settings struct.
+These settings control how the filter should be used to select which files to visit.

+	Unless you have changed the [default policy values](/core-api/special-types/policies/#default-policy-values) manually, the default behavior of the extension filter is to visit any files whose file extensions are in the extension filter set.

     ```c++ hl_lines="13-14"
 	FCakeDir DirectoryGame{ FCakePath{TEXTVIEW("X:/game")}, TEXTVIEW("txt") };